Rudolf Egelhofer: Life

 Rudolf Egelhofer was born in Schwabing in apparently barren conditions in the family of sign painter Friedrich Egelhofer and his wife Maria.
-He early on joined the Imperial German Navy, but apparently still young Rudolf had a disregard for authority.
+He early on joined the Imperial German Navy, but apparently, still young Rudolf had a disregard for authority.
 Already in 1913, as a 17-year-old ship's boy, he absenteed for the first time from his unit without permission, as evidenced by police files.
 Egelhofer also served in World War I as Marine infantry on the Western Front in Flanders.

-In 1918 he was involved in the Kiel Mutiny that triggered the November Revolution.
-There he was apparently arrested and allegedly sentenced to death.
+In 1918, he was involved in the Kiel Mutiny that triggered the November Revolution.
+There, he was apparently arrested and allegedly sentenced to death.
 On 15 February 1919, he returned to his hometown together with 600 other armed sailors from Wilhelmshaven.
 There, under Kurt Eisner's (USPD) leadership the Wittelsbach Monarchy had been overthrown on 7 November, and the People's State of Bavaria had been proclaimed as a republic with Eisner as prime minister of an SPD/USPD government.

 On 10 January Egelhofer rose at a Spartacist protest meeting in the Bavarian Foreign Ministry building and told the Council of Ministers, that a gathering of 5000 workers demanded the proclamation of a Council Republic, removal of the city commander Oskar Dürr (1877–1959, SPD politician and Tsar of Russia's vice consul in Munich), diplomatic relations with the Soviets in Russia and the establishment of a Red Army.

-After Eisner's murder on 21 February 1919 the situation worsened.
+After Eisner's murder on 21 February 1919, the situation worsened.
 Egelhofer was directly involved in the revolutionary soldiers' council movement and joined the KPD.
 He was considered courageous, energetic and apparently also had a certain talent for speaking in public.
 The author Oskar Maria Graf wrote in his book Wir sind Gefangene about the first Red Army parade in Munich's Ludwigstrasse: "From an open window spoke E(n)gelhofer, the army commander.
 Determined and unaffected, in a sailor's uniform, he stood there, sometimes raising his fist.
-Whoever heard him, had to believe him."
+Whoever heard him had to believe him."

-Egelhofer became active as military leader for the first time in the successful rejection of the attempted coup on 13 April known as the Palm Sunday Putsch against the Munich Council Republic, which only had been in existence for a week since 7 April.
+Egelhofer became active as a military leader for the first time in the successful rejection of the attempted coup on 13 April, known as the Palm Sunday Putsch against the Munich Council Republic, which had only been in existence for a week since 7 April.
 Revolutionary troops under his leadership stormed the Munich Central Station, held by supporters of the SPD exile government, who had fled to Bamberg.
-The coup failed, and the same day Egelhofer was appointed city commander by the Munich Council, now dominated by KPD members as Eugen Leviné and Max Levien.
-Shortly after he was appointed leader of Munich's "Red Army" consisting of soldiers and workers.
+The coup failed, and the same day, Egelhofer was appointed city commander by the Munich Council, now dominated by KPD members as Eugen Leviné and Max Levien.
+Shortly after, he was appointed leader of Munich's "Red Army" consisting of soldiers and workers.